n-lagomarsini/geoserver/doc/en/user/source/webadmin/tilecache/defaults.rst

 Clear In Memory Cache
 ```````````````````````````````````````
-Button for clearing all the memory cache.
+Button for clearing all the tiles in the in-memory cache.

 Cache Statistics
 ```````````````````````````````````````